loicdtx/lsru/docs/user_guide.rst

 Installation
 ------------

-    Note: installation requires python3

-Activate a **python3** virtualenv (optional but preferable) and run:
+Activate a virtualenv (optional but preferable) and run:

 .. code:: sh